AMReX-Codes/amrex/Docs/sphinx_documentation/source/EB.rst

 results in a single :math:`(i,j,k)` cell being broken into multiple cell fragments.
 The current release of AMReX does not support multi-valued cells, thus there is a practical restriction on the complexity of domains (and numerical algorithms) supported.
-AMReX support for EB with AMR will be available by early 2018; EB support for multi-valued cells will follow.

 This chapter discusses the EB tools, data structures and algorithms currently supported by AMReX to enable the construction of discretizations of conservation law systems.
 The discussion will focus on general requirements associated with building fluxes and taking divergences of them to advance such systems.
 We also give examples of how to initialize the geometry data structures and access them to build the numerical difference operators.
+Finally we present EB support of linear solvers.

 Finite Volume Discretizations
 -----------------------------